A (Brief) History of Stick Dulcimers

 The late 20th century has seen further refinement of the dulcimer into new instruments, like the cardboard dulcimer, the dulcerine (fretboard without a soundbox), an electric dulcimer, the dulcitar, the Strumstick, and the strumalong, all of which are known by the broader term “stick dulcimer.”
 In 1976, luthier and musician Homer Ledford (1927-2006) trademarked his creation, the “dulcitar”, combination guitar and dulcimer.
 Ledford was known for his prolific creation and playing of stringed instruments.
 A few of his instruments, including the dulcitar, are displayed in the Smithsonian Institution in Washington D.C.

-In 1980, Bob McNally patented his “backpacker guitar”, and in 1981, started tinkering with the backpacker guitar to make a new instrument called the stringed pennywhistle, accessible to non-musicians and smaller than the backpacker guitar.
+In 1980, Bob McNally patented his “backpacker guitar” (which he sold to the Martin Guitar company), and in 1981, started tinkering with the backpacker guitar to make a new instrument called the stringed pennywhistle, accessible to non-musicians and smaller than the backpacker guitar.
 Like the dulcimer, the stringed pennywhistle combined diatonic fretting with strings tuned to a drone, being held like a guitar.
 In an effort to further simplify these instruments, McNally created the first Strumstick, a single-stringed instrument effective for playing melodies.
 He soon added strings for a 3-string Strumstick with a larger soundbox than the pennywhistle, allowing for melodies, harmonies, rhythms, and chords to be played.